ClouDesire/docusaurus/docs/syndication.md

 [validation for incoming event notifications](syndication.md#security).

-#### Test and live events

-Events generated throught the [Test Events] feature will have **entityUrl** attributes pointing to the [test API], that always return?

 ### Replying to events

 The platform expects that you reply with a `204 - No content` response (with an empty response body).

-If you reply with a `200 - OK` and a payload it's ok, but the payload will be discarded by the platform.
+If you reply with a `200 - OK` and a payload it's fine too, but the payload will be automatically discarded.

 If the response contains a non-2xx status code (4xx & 5xx), the notification
 will be retried with an exponential back-off, until the endpoint will return a